 - Four transferable skills trainings (also as part of the respective graduate programmes)

 - (At least) one high level publication and two other dissemination activities (such as conference contributions)

 - Three outreach/public engagement/citizen science/science education activities (such as workshops in schools, press interviews, etc.)

 Partners and participating institutions

-The project “Quantum Science and Technologies at the European Campus” (QUSTEC) has been selected by the European Commission as a joint international and interdisciplinary doctoral program in quantum sciences and technologies.
-The program is funded for a five-year period with a total amount of 9.1 million euros.
+The project “Quantum Science and Technologies at the European Campus” (QUSTEC) has been selected by the European Commission as a joint international and interdisciplinary doctoral programme in quantum sciences and technologies.
+The programme is funded for a five-year period with a total amount of 9.1 million euros.
 In addition to 4.2 million euros from the European Union, there is co-financing from the participating partner organizations as well as from Santander through its own Santander Universities division, the world’s largest private sponsor of higher education according to a UNESCO study.
 QUSTEC has been launched with the support of the Franco-German University.
 The QUSTEC programme has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement number 847471.